latidude99/latidude99/snc/README.md

 ## How it works

-The application serves as an online Admiralty Standard Navigational Charts catalogue with charts coverage and basic info displayed on top of Google MAps.
+The application serves as an online Admiralty Standard Navigational Charts catalogue with charts coverage and basic info displayed on top of Google Maps.
 The catalogue data are taken from xml files issued by the UKHO weekly and parsed into an SQL database.

 There are two main modes you can use: